decentralized-identity/did-recovery/sfs/explainer.md

   var possibleShares = [].concat.apply([], inputs.map(input => {
     return shares.map(share => hexToDecimal(share) + inputToDecimal(input))
   }));
-  return await iteratePermutationsForSecret(threshold, possibleShares);
+  return await iteratecombinationsForSecret(threshold, possibleShares);
 }

 var secret = regenerateSecret(8, honiedShares, recollectedInputs);
 ```

-This process of iteration and recombination of all possible share permutations, and the time it takes to complete, is dependent on the T threshold and N total count of initial inputs used to generate the resulting set of honied shares.
+This process of iteration and recombination of all possible share combinations, and the time it takes to complete, is dependent on the T threshold and N total count of initial inputs used to generate the resulting set of honied shares.
 The larger the threshold and total set of inputs/shares, the longer the recovery process will take.

 ## Entropy & Security